yewstack/yew/docs/concepts/function-components/custom-hooks.md

     use_hook(
         // hook's handler. all the logic goes in here
         |state: &mut UseSubscribeState, hook_callback| {
-            // calling other hooks inside a hook use_effect(move || {
+            // calling other Hooks inside a hook use_effect(move || {
                 let producer = EventBus::bridge(Callback::from(move |msg| {
                     hook_callback(